top of page

 5. Use the right camera setting.

 A good rule for a starting exposure is a manual setting of ISO 1600, 25 seconds shutter speed and the aperture set as wide as it can go (F2 – F4).
 Set the focus to infinity and the white balance to ‘auto’ and use a tripod if you have one.
 Set the lens to as wide an angle as you can go.
+On an Iphone, you can use the long exposure features in Night Mode.
+Touch the 'up' arrow in the top middle of the camera screen and then touch the moon icon (second from the left next to the flash icon.)
+This will allow you to set the exposure time, usually either 10 or 30 seconds.
+The phone must remain perfectly still while taking the photo.

 6. Be patient.

 Successful aurora hunters are prepared to wait all night if necessary to catch that elusive shot as they wait for conditions to peak and clouds to pass.
 Take lots of shots and view them on the computer, instead of just on the back of the camera, before you delete any.
-Our favourite app for predicting the lights is Glendale Aurora Alerts UK, run by Andy, who is based on Skye.

 Happy hunting!